 Vipre Advanced Security Features Overview

-The Vipre Identity Shield is a low-cost entry into antivirus protection with an emphasis on personal identity protection, blocking malicious attempts to access your webcam or microphone and preventing anyone from tracking you online.
+The Vipre Identity Shield is a low-cost entry into antivirus protection with an emphasis on personal identity protection, blocking malicious attempts to access your webcam or microphone and preventing anyone from tracking you online (see our guide on how to secure your webcam).
 It will also remove login credentials to eliminate the possibility of them being copied.
 If privacy is important to you, this is a good solution.